Fukaya category of Grassmannians: rectangles: Gelfand-Cetlin torus

 the Maslov 2 disk potential written in the coordinates induced by this basis, as explained in the Setup part.
-Our goal now is to compute this Laurent polynomial explicitly.\\\\ The two key ingredients of this calculation will be a correspondence between Maslov 2 $J$-holomorphic disks and codimension 1 faces of $\Delta_\alpha$ due to Nishinou-Nohara-Ueda \cite{NNU}, and a combinatorial description of boundary faces of $\Delta_\alpha$ due to An-Cho-Kim \cite{ACK}.
+Our goal now is to compute this Laurent polynomial explicitly.

+The two key ingredients of this calculation are a correspondence between Maslov 2 $J$-holomorphic disks and codimension 1 faces of $\Delta_\alpha$ due to Nishinou-Nohara-Ueda \cite{NNU}, and a combinatorial description of boundary faces of $\Delta_\alpha$ due to An-Cho-Kim \cite{ACK}.

-\begin{theorem} (Theorem 10.1 \cite{NNU}) The Maslov 2 disk potential $W_{T^{k(n-k)}}$ has one monomial with coefficient one for each codimension 1 face of $\Delta_\alpha$, with exponents the coordinates of the corresponding inward primitive normal vector. \end{theorem}
+\begin{theorem} (Nishinou-Nohara-Ueda \cite[Theorem 10.1]{NNU}) The Maslov 2 disk potential $W_{T^{k(n-k)}}$ has one monomial with coefficient one for each codimension 1 face of $\Delta_\alpha$, with exponents the coordinates of the corresponding inward primitive normal vector. \end{theorem}

 The idea of the theorem above is to consider a toric degeneration of $\Gr(k,n)$ to a singular toric variety $X(\Delta_\alpha)$ whose polytope is $\Delta_\alpha$, and to construct a \textit{small} toric resolution of singularities for it.
 Small here means that the exceptional locus has codimension at least two.
 Such degenerations have been found by Gonciuela-Lakshmibai \cite{GL}.
 One then uses the degeneration to construct a cobordism between the moduli space of Maslov 2 disks bounding $T^{k(n-k)}\subset\Gr(k,n)$ and the moduli space of Maslov 2 disks bounding a toric Lagrangian fiber of the resolution of $X(\Delta_\alpha)$.
 Smallness of the resolution guarantees that disks intersecting the singular locus in the central fiber of the degeneration don't contribute to the potential, because they correspond to disks of Maslov index at least 4 in the resolution.
-One then concludes by using the calculation of Cho \cite{Ch} of the disk potential of toric Lagrangian fibers.\\\\ In the proof of Proposition \ref{Prop3} we will also make use of the following result.
+One then concludes by using the calculation of Cho \cite{Ch} of the disk potential of toric Lagrangian fibers.